Cherreads

 They moved toward the hills.

 The walking helped.
 Movement gave his hands something to do and his brain partial cover.
 He used the cover to avoid thinking about his mother.
-Which meant he spent the entire walk thinking about her.
+That meant he spent the entire walk thinking about her.

 He was never going to.